The South's Most Iconic Plantations

 The Shack Up Inn developed over the past 15 years on the Hopson Plantation in the heart of the Mississippi Delta, the cradle of Blues music.
 Located just 3 miles east of Clarksdale, MS, there are over 30 “units” sprawled in a ramshackle fashion...

-Along with touring this Greek-Revival mansion commissioned in 1845, you can see additional historic buildings on the old plantation including a dairy, horse stable, carriage house, log cabin and gardens.
-The mansion also has a winery on site and...
+At this old plantation, you can tour a Greek Revival mansion commissioned in 1845, plus see additional historic buildings like a dairy, horse stable, carriage house, and log cabin.
+The mansion also has a winery on-site and hosts daily...

 3200 Mount Vernon Hwy, Mt Vernon, VA 22121, USA